adambarry/Home-Assistant-controlled-underfloor-heating/README.md

 Now, on your cell phone:

 1. Open your cell phones Wi-Fi settings, which should now display the Fibaro device.
-2. Click on the Fibaro device and allow it to connect to your local Wi-Fi network.
+2. Select the Fibaro device and allow it to connect to your local Wi-Fi network.

+> If the Fibaro device fails to connect to the Wi-Fi network, try resetting and connecting it to the network again.
+In one instance, I have had to repeat the process 3-4 times before it connected correctly.

 Now, in Home Assistant: